gruntjs/grunt-contrib/docs/compress.md

 ##### flatten ```boolean```

-This option performs a flat copy that dumps all the files into the root of the destination file.
+This option performs a flat copy that dumps all the files into the root of the destination file, overwriting files if they exist.

 ##### level ```integer``` (zip only)